List of Wales international footballers born outside Wales

-This is a list of Wales international footballers born outside Wales.
+This is a list of footballers who played for Wales' national football team who were born outside of Wales.
 For the purposes of international football the football world governing body, FIFA, considers Scotland, England, Wales and Northern Ireland to be distinct and individual countries.

 The following players were not born in Wales and have played at least one game for the senior Wales national football team.
 Players are listed by birthplace.